 Growing up we’re taught to not put all our eggs in one basket — the same rule definitely applies here!

-As outlined in this post, it’s evident the iOS update may have significant detrimental effects on your Facebook Ad campaigns including targeting, optimization, and reporting limitations.
+It’s evident the iOS update may have significant detrimental effects on your Facebook Ad campaigns with targeting, optimization, and reporting limitations.
 An important thing to note is that the long-term effects of these changes are still very much unknown.
 We’re doing everything we can to ensure our clients are still getting the best results possible for their ad campaigns.
 If you have any questions, please feel free to contact us.